solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 balance, and the reward is deposited to the `StakeState` token balance.
 The reward and the commission is weighted by the `StakeState::lamports`.

-The Staker, or the owner of the Reward program sends a transaction with this instruction to claim the reward.
+The Staker, or the owner of the Stake program sends a transaction with this instruction to claim the reward.

-### Collecting network fee's into the MiningPool
+### Collecting network fees into the MiningPool

-At the end of the block, before the bank is frozen, but after it processed all the transactions for the block, a virtual instruction is executed to collect the transaction fee's.
+At the end of the block, before the bank is frozen, but after it processed all the transactions for the block, a virtual instruction is executed to collect the transaction fees.

-* A portion of the fee's are deposited into the leader's account.
+* A portion of the fees are deposited into the leader's account.
-* A portion of the fee's are deposited into the smallest StakeState::MiningPool account.
+* A portion of the fees are deposited into the smallest StakeState::MiningPool account.

 ### Benefits